oh-lang/oh/wishlist.md

 ```
 # the `never_` return type means that this function can't use `return`, either
-# explicitly via `return ...` or implicitly by leaving a value as the last
+# explicitly via `return: ...` or implicitly by leaving a value as the last
 # evaluated statement (which can occur if you don't use `block exit_(...)`
 # or `block loop_(...)` on the last line of the function block).
 # i.e., you must use `block exit_(...)` to return a value from this function.